GIS in the Wild

 Ignoring the geographic realities of your chosen market — especially if it’s just to save on the upfront investment — can and does have disastrous effects on your bottom line, even many years after the initial decision.
 You can hand your competitors an advantage you should have had.

-The Map Nerd is your secret weapon, ensuring that your market stays your market.
+The Map Nerd is your secret weapon for advertising targeting, site selection, direct mail consulting, and customer mapping: ensuring that your market stays your market.

 |State||2017 Population||State||2017 Population|